svenrisse/Twitter-Clone/README.md

-## Twitter-Clone built in Typescript
+## Twitter-Clone built in Typescript with the T3 Stack

 ### This is still work in progress :)